katcipis/sophia/notes/books/the-making-of-prince-of-persia.md

 Since I'm strongly biased towards uncertainty it is always cool to observe people who built great stuff and yet were filled with doubt.
 There is this illusion that people who built great stuff are always determined and certain.
-He certainly wasn't, along almost an year he was drown in doubt.
+Jordan certainly wasn't, along almost an year he was drown in doubt.

-Jordan was not sure either if it was worth it to make a game, and even if it was he was very unsure if he was actually able to make a game again.
+Jordan was not sure either if it was worth it to make a game, and even if it was, he was very unsure if he was actually able to make a game again.

 He developed the game [Karateka](https://en.wikipedia.org/wiki/Karateka_(video_game)), which was a huge success for the time it was developed, selling 500K units.
 And yet,